KyserClark/Hacking-Notes/Shells/Netcat Shell Stabilization.md

 # Netcat Shell Stabilization

 ## Technique #1
-1.
+1. Run this command: (replace "python" with "python2" or "python3" as required)
 ```
 python -c 'import pty;pty.spawn("/bin/bash")'
 ```
-(replace "python" with "python2" or "python3" as required) 2.
+2. Run this command:(gives access to term commands such as clear)
 ```
 export TERM=xterm
 ```
-(gives access to term commands such as clear)

 3. *Background shell with Ctrl+Z*
-4.
+4. Run this command: (gives tab autocomplete, arrow keys, and Ctrl+C and forgrounds the shell)
 ```
 stty raw -echo; fg
 ```
-(gives tab autocomplete, arrow keys, and Ctrl+C and forgrounds the shell)
 *******************************************************************************
 ## Technique #2 (Useful with Windows Shells)